-James Paddock is a visual artist.
-Using conceptual art, video, man-made and found objects, he shares his unique view of the world.
+James Paddock is a British visual artist.
+Using conceptual art, video, Installation, manufactured and found objects he shares his unique view of the world.
 Discussing frequently overlooked matters with insight and awareness.
-Paddock magnifies what he believes to be the most significant points for discussion within the field of contemporary art.
+Paddock investigates what he believes to be the most significant points for discussion within the field of contemporary art.

 1995-1996 Winchester School of Art – Foundation.